Pool Inspection Checklist

 Can My Home Inspector Conduct a Pool Inspection Too?

 While some home inspectors will offer pool inspection as part of the home inspection, you should be careful.
 It’s important to be aware that not all home inspectors are qualified to conduct a full pool inspection.
+In fact, I highly recommend contacting a specialized pool inspection specialist for the job.
+After all, it is very important to know what you are getting yourself into, especially if you are purchasing a new property.
 Don’t hesitate to ask if you’re unsure of your home inspector’s qualifications.

-If your home inspector is not a certified pool inspector, you can hire a specially trained pool inspector who only inspects pools.
-While this will probably be a little more expensive, it may be worth it for additional peace of mind.
+If your home inspector is not a certified pool inspector or you want a second opinion, you can hire a specially trained pool inspector who only inspects pools.
+While this will probably be a little more expensive, it will be worth the additional peace of mind.

 How Home Inspectors Can Get Certified to Inspect a Pool